intellectivelab/docs.intellectivelab.com/_docs/release-notes/u4sp-release-notes.md

 - `Download`: to download selected documents without changes in format
 - `Delete`: to delete document from indices and repository
-- `Rename`: to change Document Title without opening Details View:
+- `Rename`: to change Document Title without opening Document Details View:

     ![Rename](u4sp-release-notes/images/rename.png)

-- `Move to`/`Copy to`: to move or copy document to other folder (Drag and Drop also can be used for it)
+- `Move to/Copy to`: to move or copy document to other folder (Drag and Drop also can be used for it)
     The target folder should be selected in dialog:

     ![Copy/Move](u4sp-release-notes/images/copy_move.png)

-- `Details`: to open Details View for a document:
+- `Details`: to open Document Details View:

     ![Details View](u4sp-release-notes/images/details_view.png)

-    See [Details View](#details-view) for more information.
+    See [Document Details View](#document-details-view) for more information.

 - `Favorite`: to mark document as fast used.
 All favorite documents can be shown in one grid.